Professor of Art and Architecture

 Faculty Associate, Program in Medieval and Early Modern Studies

 Heghnar Zeitlian Watenpaugh specializes in the history of art, architecture, and urbanism in the Middle East, including architectural preservation, museums, and cultural heritage.
-She has a longstanding interest in the architecture and culture of coffeehouses as well as questions of gender and space in the early modern period.
 Her first book, The Image of an Ottoman City: Architecture in Aleppo, was awarded the Spiro Kostof Book Prize from the Society of Architectural Historians.
 She has also received the Best Article Award from the Syrian Studies Association, and the Omer Lutfi Barkan Article Prize from the Ottoman and Turkish Studies Association.
-Her second book, The Missing Pages: The Modern Life of a Medieval Manuscript, from Genocide to Justice, was published by Stanford University Press in 2019.
+Her second book, The Missing Pages: The Modern Life of a Medieval Manuscript, from Genocide to Justice, published by Stanford University Press in 2019.
 The Missing Pages is the first book to receive book prizes from both the Society for Armenian Studies and the Ottoman and Turkish Studies Association.
 It was selected by The New York Times in its New and Noteworthy section, it was reviewed in the New York Review of Books and the Wall Street Journal, and it was selected for the top 25 books in the arts for 2019 by the art publication hyperallergic.
 The Missing Pages also won the Gold Medal in World History from the Independent Publisher Book Awards, and it was shortlisted for the William Saroyan International Prize for Writing (non-fiction).
 Her research has been supported by fellowships from the J. Paul Getty Trust, National Endowment for the Humanities, Fulbright-Hays, Social Science Research Council, the Center for Advanced Study in the Visual Arts at the National Gallery of Art, and the Office of the President of the University of California.
 She has served on the boards of the Society of Architectural Historians, the Syrian Studies Association, and the Historians of Islamic Art Association, among other professional organizations.
 In 2020 she was named a fellow of the John Simon Guggenheim Memorial Foundation and a National Endowment for the Humanities Public Scholar.

 Islamic Art: introduction to the art, architecture and urbanism of societies where Muslims were dominant or where they formed significant minorities from the 7th through the 20th centuries.